ml4scisoc/ml4scisoc.github.io/syllabus/schedule.md

   - Current Challenges in Missing data
   - [ from Artemiss workshop](https://artemiss-workshop.github.io/#program
 )
-  - '''- Replication and testing discussion
-  -preview of lasso and admm constraint to multiobjecitve reformulation '''
+  - Replication and testing discussion and preview of lasso and admm constraint to multiobjecitve reformulation '''
 * - 2021-02-22
   - Fairness
-  - ```- fairml classification chapter
-  - friedler empricial comparison paper  ```
+  - fairml classification chapter and friedler empricial comparison paper
   - Empirical setup
 * - 2021-02-24
   - Fairness